canonical/sdkcraft/docs/tutorial/index.rst

    During a :command:`workshop refresh` operation:

-   - The :file:`save-state` hook runs *before* the workshop is refreshed, storing the state of the SDK.
+   - The :file:`save-state` hook runs *before* the workshop is refreshed, saving the state of the SDK.

-   - The :file:`restore-state` hook recovers the saved state *after* the workshop is successfully updated.
+   - The :file:`restore-state` hook recovers the state *after* the workshop has been successfully updated.

-   - Both hooks use the :envvar:`$SDK_STATE_DIR` directory, exposed by the workshop to preserve the SDK's state.
+   - Both hooks use the :envvar:`$SDK_STATE_DIR` directory, provided by the workshop to store the SDK state.

    .. important::